Ángel María Villar Llona

-The UEFA Executive Committee does not include more than one representative of the same UEFA member association, and each member holds an active office within his member association.
+The UEFA Executive Committee does not include more than one representative of the same UEFA member association (this rule does not apply to the female member), and each member holds an active office within his member association.
 The UEFA Executive Committee elects a first, second, third, fourth and fifth vice-president, one of whom is chairman of the Finance Committee.
 The UEFA President is entitled to propose candidates.

 Term of office

 The term of office of the UEFA President and UEFA Executive Committee members elected by a UEFA Congress is four years.
-Eight members, or seven members and the UEFA President, are elected every two years.
+Eight members, or eight members (including at least one female) and the UEFA President, are elected every two years.
 All members are eligible for re-election.
 A person aged 70 or more is not eligible for election or re-election.
 If a vacancy occurs, the next Ordinary UEFA Congress elects a replacement for the remaining term of office.
 If the vacancy occurs in the final year of a term of office, no replacement is elected.

 The UEFA Executive Committee is empowered to adopt regulations and make decisions on all matters which do not fall within the legal or statutory jurisdiction of the UEFA Congress or another organ.
 The UEFA Executive Committee manages UEFA, except to the extent that it has delegated such management, or unless such management has been delegated by the UEFA Statutes to the UEFA President or the UEFA administration.

 The UEFA Executive Committee has the following untransferable duties: